Scheduler internals in Go ↔ Java: how your code is actually executed

 scheduler -> goroutine runnable

-Although Go hides netpoller, it's important to remember: a large number of open connections requires tuning ulimit and file descriptors.
-It's also important to avoid long operations inside a goroutine after IO, otherwise, the advantage of the non-blocking model is lost.
-In Java, you control the Selector directly — this is more complex but gives more control.
+Although Go hides netpoller, it is important to remember: a large number of open connections requires tuning ulimit and file descriptors.
+It is also important to avoid long operations inside goroutines after IO, otherwise the benefit of the non-blocking model is lost.
+In Java, you control the Selector directly — it is more complex but gives more control.

-Netpoller is used in all network services: HTTP servers, gRPC, WebSocket.
+Netpoller is used in all networking services: HTTP servers, gRPC, WebSocket.
 Go provides a simple API and scalability.
 Java (through Netty) achieves the same efficiency but requires more code.
-Advantages of Go — development speed and readability.
-Disadvantages — less transparency.
-Java — better for custom network protocols and fine-tuning.
+The pros of Go are speed of development and readability.
+The cons are less transparency.
+Java is better for custom networking protocols and fine-tuning.

 | Term | Go | Java | Comment |